New to Kendo UI for VueStart a free 30-day trial

 Local Data binding CRUD, sort, filter and page operations demo

-The below example demonstrates how we can perform multiple data operations in a Grid that is bound to local data.
+This example demonstrates how to perform multiple data operations in a Grid bound to local data.